Neural Implicit Manifold Learning for Topology-Aware Density Estimation: Experimental Details

-The energy function for the constrained EBM consisted of 2 hidden layers with 32 units per hidden layer.
-It was trained for 5 rounds of 10 epochs each wherein Langevin dynamics was run for 5, 10, 20, 40, and 50 steps respectively.
-We used a batch size of 50, a learning rate of 0.01, gradients clipped to a norm of 1, and energy magnitudes regularized with a coefficient of 1.
-Langevin dynamics at each training step were run for 10 steps with $\varepsilon=0.1$, a step size of $\varepsilon^2$, and energy gradients clamped to maximum values of 0.03 at each step.
+The MDF for the EBIM consisted of 3 hidden layers with 8 units per hidden layer.
+The MDF was trained for 300 epochs with a batch size of 50, a learning rate of 0.01, $\eta = 1$, $\alpha=0.3$, and $\beta=10$.
+Langevin dynamics at each training step was run for 20 steps with $\varepsilon=0.1$, a step size of $10$, and energy gradients clamped to maximum values of 0.03 at each step.
+Training took 19 minutes, 43 seconds.